larsoliverdam/nmit/_posts/2020-03-23-PRJ70xapprove.markdown

 If your question(s) are relevant to all of us - please post it in the MS Teams forum.

 Hope you are all well :)

+PS: Please also send me your Project Journal/Blog URL - if you haven't done it yet.